ADS-2023-FR1/Agile-Data-Science-Project-FR1/Data/README.md

 # This is the ReadMe for the Data used in the project

+### Directory: movie_links_linrary

+The newly updated user interactions (08/12/2023) make use of this directory to acces the titles and IDs from movielens for different dataset sizes.
+It contains the links between movies and IDs.

 ### Data provided by Spotlight

 [Spotlight](https://maciejkula.github.io/spotlight/index.html) offers 3 different kind of popular rating datasets provided as modules: